-Under the provisions of Sections 382 and 383 of the IRC, certain substantial changes in the Company's ownership may have limited, or may limit in the future, the amount of net operating loss and research and development credit carryforwards that can be used to reduce future income taxes.
+Under the provisions of Sections 382 and 383 of the Internal Revenue Code ("IRC"), certain substantial changes in the Company's ownership may have limited, or may limit in the future, the amount of net operating loss and research and development credit carryforwards that can be used to reduce future income taxes.
+We have not performed a detailed analysis to determine whether an ownership change under Section 382 of the IRC occurred.
+The effect of an ownership change would be the imposition of an annual limitation on the use of credits attributable to periods before the change and could result in a reduction in the total credits available.

-On March 27, 2020, the Coronavirus Aid, Relief and Economic Security Act ("CARES Act") was signed into law.
+On March 27, 2020, the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act") was signed into law.
 The CARES Act includes various income and payroll tax provisions.
-The Company has analyzed the tax provisions of the CARES Act and determined they have no significant financial impact to our condensed financial statements.
+The Company has analyzed the tax provisions of the CARES Act and determined they have no significant financial impact to the Company's condensed financial statements.
+On March 11, 2021, the American Rescue Plan Act of 2021 ("ARPA 2021") was signed into law.
+ARPA 2021 included various income and payroll tax provisions.
+The Company has analyzed the tax provisions of ARPA 2021 and determined they have no significant financial impact to the Company's condensed financial statements.